Kerry promises more support for 'shining example' Tunisia

-TUNIS U.S. Secretary of State John Kerry promised more support for security, economic reforms and democratization in Tunisia on Friday and said he had signed an agreement to start negotiations on a third U.S. loan guarantee for the country.
+TUNIS Nov 13 U.S. Secretary of State John Kerry promised more support for security, economic reforms, and democratization in Tunisia on Friday and said he had signed an agreement to start negotiations on a third U.S. loan guarantee for the country.

 Kerry said after talks in Tunis that U.S. military officials would visit in about two weeks for talks about provision of helicopters, and intelligence-gathering using drones.